Main street in Doylestown, Pennsylvania, By Dough4872 - Own work, CC BY-SA 3.0, File:Main Street NB at State Street Doylestown.jpg - Wikimedia Commons

 Mercersburg Borough Hall in Pennsylvania

 In south-central Pennsylvania, just north of the Maryland border, the modest Mercersburg, with 2,000 residents, offers the visitor a tony, small-town feel.
 The town since 1893 has hosted the presitigous Mercersburg Academy, with notable alumni including more than fifty Olympic athletes, as well as actors James Stewart and, more recently, Benicio del Toro.
-The school and the town's historic district both feature on the National Register of Historic Places.
+The school and the town's historic district are both featured on the National Register of Historic Places.

 For fresh air and a little exercise, try Johnston's Run Walking Trail, Mercersburg Lyons Community Park, or for baseball, Mercersburg Little League Park.
 Fun fact: the town is the birthplace of former US president James Buchanan, and the cabin said to be his physical birthsite sits on the Academy's campus.